 Cash vs Accrual

-There are two different accounting strategies that you can use for your organization: the cash method or the accrual method.
+There are two different accounting strategies that you can use when your nonprofit starts making money: the cash method or the accrual method.
 Both are perfectly capable of keeping your books and have their positives and negatives, you just need to pick which method is adapted to your organization and skill level.

-The cash method of accounting is based off of the inflows and outflows of cash.
+The cash method of accounting is based on the inflows and outflows of cash.
 To put it simply, income and expenses are recorded when they occur.
 Income is recorded when it is received versus when it is earned.
-Same goes for expenses.
+The same goes for expenses.